 A stock assessment is conducted annually.
-The latest stock assessment was undertaken in May 2020 by the Working Group on Baltic Sea Fisheries (WGBFAS) (ICES, 2020a).
-It includes commercial catches from international catches (ICES, 2020a).
-Discard data have not generally been available for inclusion in stock assessments, although discards are estimated to be negligible.
-It is expected that misreporting of catches occurs, as estimates of species composition of clupeid catches are imprecise in some mixed pelagic fisheries.
-This is taken into account when assessing sprat stocks (ICES, 2018).
+The latest stock assessment was undertaken in May 2021 by the Working Group on Baltic Sea Fisheries (WGBFAS) (ICES, 2021a).
+It includes commercial catches from international landings.
+Discarding is considered to be negligible.

-Biological information used in the assessment includes natural mortalities from the SMS multispecies model and stock abundance estimates from the BASS and BIAS surveys (ICES, 2020a; ICES, 2020b).
+Biological information used in the assessment includes natural mortalities (from the SMS multispecies model until 2018, 2019 = 2018, 2020 from regression with eastern Baltic cod biomass of individuals \geq 20 cm) and stock abundance estimates from the BIAS survey (ICES, 2021a).
 Clause A2.1 is met.